Is it necessary to create system restore point in Windows 10?

 Type "create a restore point" in the search box and select it from the list of results > click System Protection tab.

 Now you have turned on the System Protection, and Windows 10 will create a system restore point automatically when system changes are made.

-How to go back to a restore point in Windows 10?
+2. How to go back to a restore point in Windows 10?

 How to find restore points in Windows 10?

-If you want to see restore points, you can press the Windows key and R key together to open Run box > type "rstrui" and click OK to open System Restore.
-Click Next on the pop-up window and it will list all the restore points.
+If you want to view all the existing restore points, you can press Windows + R key together to open Run box and type "rstrui", click OK to open System Restore.
+Then click Next on the pop-up window and it will list all the restore points.
 Click Cancel to close the window if you do not want to perform a restore.